Romania has long wanted an Academy Award. A brilliant documentary about a tragic nightclub fire and its aftermath is probably its best chance yet.

 However, the reality in the country’s hospitals is somewhat different.

-In October 2015 a fire at a Bucharest nightclub, Colectiv, killed 26 people.
+For many in Romania, the fire brought back awful memories of a fire that engulfed a Bucharest nightclub, Colectiv, in October 2015, killing 26 people.
 A further 38 died in hospital over the course of the next five months.
 It has been claimed that at least 13 of those who died in hospital did so not from the wounds they received in the nightclub fire, but from bacterial infections contracted while in intensive care.
 Others died for want of proper intensive care, despite the country’s authorities at the time repeatedly stating that they had all they needed to care for the injured.

 Alexander Nanau’s documentary Colectiv (Collective, in English) – beyond some harrowing footage of the fire starting and the resulting surge for the nightclub’s one exit – does not tell the story of what happened on the night of the blaze.